koronkowy/koronkowy/README.md

 Past Organizations
 ==================

--   Women’s Society of Cyberjutsu: Previous membership at this org, a 501(c)3 International nonprofit community, focused on empowering women to succeed in the cybersecurity industry
+-   Women’s Society of Cyberjutsu: Previous membership at this org, a 501(c)3 International nonprofit community, focused on empowering women to succeed in the cybersecurity industry.

 -   [PDX2600](https://pdx2600.org/): Formerly attended the Portland chapter of [2600](https://www.meetup.com/topics/2600/), a historic hacking / phreaking meetup.

--   Portland Area Scientific and Cultural Advancement League (PASCAL): A now defunct Portland hackerspace where I had deep involvement in event organization, hosting, being a member, showing up and more
+-   Portland Area Scientific and Cultural Advancement League (PASCAL): A now defunct Portland hackerspace where I had deep involvement in event organization, hosting, being a member, helping out with the website, showing up to board meetings and more.

 -   [WWCode Portland](https://www.womenwhocode.com/portland): Previous attendee of Portland’s chapter of [WWCode (Women Who Code)](https://www.womenwhocode.com/).

 -   [Donut.js](https://donutjs.club/): Previous attendee of Portland’s Donut.js meetup which occurred monthly to host talks on tech, creativity, community, and the intersection of all of those topics.

--   Freeman Women's Development DFW Chapter: Member of the employee resource group (ERG) for women at The Freeman Company
+-   Freeman Women's Development DFW Chapter: Member of the employee resource group (ERG) for women at The Freeman Company.

+-   Pacific Northwest College of Art’s Student Council: During my time at PNCA I participated as a Public Programs Student Liaison to the student council.
+I would bring information happenings about events and communications to the council and bring information from the council back to the Public Programs / Communications department.

+-   Pacific Northwest College of Art’s Center4Design: This small design studio existed within the Communication Design department at PNCA and provided design services to actual clients.
+I worked on the design and branding work for [Maryhill Museum of Art](https://www.maryhillmuseum.org/) in Goldendale, WA located in the gorgeous Columbia River Gorge.

+-   Pacific Northwest College of Art’s Submit Magazine: Participated in the creation of PNCA’s student publication, Submit magazine while I was attending the school.

 Events
 ======